-The Board of Directors had declared an interim single tier dividend of 3.00 sen per ordinary share for financial year ended 31 December 2014 which was paid on 19 September 2014.
+The Board of Directors had declared an interim single tier dividend of 2.00 sen per ordinary share for financial year ended 31 December 2015 which was paid on 4 September 2015.

-A second interim single tier dividend of 3.50 sen per ordinary share for financial year ended 31 December 2014 was declared on 23 February 2015 and paid on 25 March 2015.
+The Board of Directors had further declared a second interim single tier dividend of 2.00 sen per ordinary share for financial year ended 31 December 2015 which will be paid on 25 March 2016.